G’day mate! Spanish Monarchs Say Hello from Down Under

 TRF has pics and news articles about the visit, so do check the thread out.Filed under Spanish Royals

-Tagged Australia, Culture, Governor-General Bryce, Juan Carlos I, Prime Minister Rudd, Queen Sofia, State Visit.
+Tagged Australia, Culture, Governor-General Bryce of Australia, Juan Carlos I of Spain, Prime Minister Rudd of Australia, Queen Sofia of Spain, State Visit.